lokwkin/pipelens/README.md

 ```

-### 3. Using the Dashboard
+### Using the Dashboard

-StepsTrack includes a dashboard for monitoring and analyzing pipeline executions.
-It provides:
+StepsTrack includes a dashboard that provides several features for monitoring and analyzing pipeline executions.

-- Detailed pipeline steps records and result inspection
-- Real-time pipeline execution monitoring
-- Gantt charts visualization of pipeline time usage.
-- Steps execution statistics from multiple pipeline runs
+#### Setup

 ```typescript
 // Set up persistent storage for the dashboard